Why and whence the Hilbert space in quantum theory?: Topology on quantum states

-It is not improbable that despite the fundamental multi"=dimensionality of the $\bbH$"=mathematics, one can even make do without superstructure $\|\bo\Psi\|$ and, as the $\bbR$"=numbers guide us, reduce everything solely to the 1"=dimensional language $\eps$-$\delta$.
-Speaking a little simplistically, the very terms the abstract open set and norm can turn out to be an artifact for the quantum"=state topology.
-This, of course, is not to say that it is not worth adopting the norm, terminologically, as an auxiliary concept.
-We are inclined to believe that one can get around the first option in quantum mathematics.
-In summary, \emph{all the} ingredients of Hilbertian abstracta we have considered in the present work may be viewed not as the postulated structures but rather as the deducible ones.
+It is not improbable that despite the fundamental multi"=dimensionality of the $\bbH$"=mathematics, one can even make do without superstructure $\|\bo\Psi\|$ and, as the $\bbR$"=numbers guide us (\hyperlink{p4}{{\blue Remark~4}}), reduce topological examination for the $\{\ketPsi, \frak a, \+, \bcdot\}$"=algebra solely to the 1"=dimensional language $\eps$-$\delta$.
+Speaking a little simplistically, the very concepts of an abstract open set and of norm can turn out to be an artifact for the quantum"=state topology.
+This, of course, is not to say that it is not worth adopting the norm, terminologically, as a usable concept.

-To all appearances, the emergence of the normed $\ell^2$"=topology is, in a sense, natural and inevitable.
+We are inclined to believe that one can get around the first option in quantum mathematics and reduce the second.
+To all appearances, \emph{all the} ingredients of Hilbertian abstracta we have considered in the present work may be viewed not as the postulated structures but rather as the deducible ones.
+It is generally tempting to infer that the norm $\ell^2$"=topology is, in a sense, natural and inevitable.
 At least, it does really stand out from the others, in particular, from~$\ds\ell^\msf{p}$.

-We recall the reservations about the separation axioms and about the topological indistinguishability of norms.
-The total number of axioms that pertain to the topology on $\bbH$ is likely more than a dozen\footnote{Including, \eg, a numerical axiom of Archimedes \cite{burbaki}.
-We mention this example, inasmuch as the dismissal of quite low"=level axioms is known not only in mathematics""---non"=Archimedean fields---but also in the $p$"=adic redeveloping the quantum theory itself \cite{hrenn}.} \cite[Ch.~I]{burbaki}, and all of them are essentially abstract and far from empiricism, let alone the physics.
-These will need to be (re)considered.
-This is a purely mathematical problem and, clearly, that concern, in its full generality, will move deeply into the domain of mathematical logics or even the foundations of mathematics \cite{frenkel, lakoff, russel} rather than of (math)physics.
-One must have stopped somewhere because the questions will simply lose their significance for quantum foundations.
+Let us now return to \hyperlink{p4}{{\blue Remark~4}}, \ie\ to reservations about the countability axioms, about the topological indistinguishability of norms on \lvs, and to the fact that the total number of axioms that pertain to the topology on $\bbH$ is likely more than a dozen\footnote{Including, \eg, a numerical axiom of Archimedes \cite{burbaki}.
+We mention this example, inasmuch as the dismissal of quite low"=level axioms is known not only in mathematics""---non"=Archimedean fields---but also in the $p$"=adic redeveloping the quantum theory itself \cite{hren0}.} \cite[Ch.~I]{burbaki}.
+All of them are essentially abstract and far from empiricism, much less from physics.
+These will need to be (re)considered, but this is a \emph{solely mathematical} problem.